CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

     9. *Button saying "Search"*
     10. "Results:" *If needed, arrows to go between pages of results*
     11. *The results of the search.
 They will be a paginated row of card names.
 There will be at most 100 rows.
 Each row will have the card name and the set that card was released in.

+## Data Structures

+Before we can make pseudocode, we need to plan out what data will be stored in the database.
+User authentication and session tokens will be taken care of by Django.
+So we just need to store Collections, Decks, Wanted Lists, and Card and the custom bridge tables CollectionCard, WantedCard, DeckCard

+#### Card

+Because this will be a small application only used by a few users, we will store some information about the cards in users collections, decks, and wanted list.
+This will save on API calls we make, because the free MTG API has a limit on the number of calls we can make.
+Each card will store the following information:

+* ID: Self-population
+* Card Name: a String
+* Colors: a list of strings
+* Image: a url to the image
+* mana_cost: a string
+* Type: a string
+* Subtype: a string
+* Set: A string
+* Power: an integer
+* Toughness: an integer

+#### Collection

+Collection will have a one to one relationship with users and a many to many relationship with Card.
+However, because we want to store the quantity, we will make a custom bridge table called CollectionCard

+* ID: Self-populationg
+* User: User ID

+#### CollectionCard

+This is a custom bridge table.
+It will have a one to many relationship with Collection and a one to many relationship with Card.
+It will let us store the quantity of cards a user has in their collection.
+It will store the following information:

+* ID: Self-population
+* Collection: Collection ID
+* Card: Card ID
+* Quantity: Integer

+#### Wanted

+Wanted will have a one to one relationship with users and a many to many relationship with Card.
+However, because we will want to store the quantity, we will make a custom bridge table called WantedCard.
+It will store the following:

+* ID: Self-population
+* User: User ID

+#### WantedCard

+This is a custom bridge table.
+It will have a one to one to many relationship with Wanted and a one to many relationship with Card.
+It will store the following:

+* ID: Self-populating
+* Wanted: Wanted ID
+* Card: Card ID
+* Quantity: Integer

+#### Deck

+Deck will have a one to many relationship with user and a many to many relatioship with Card.
+However, because we will want to store the quantity, we will make a custom bridge table called DeckCard.
+It will store the following:

+* ID: Self-population
+* User: User ID

+#### DeckCard

+DeckCard is a custom bridge table.
+It will have a one to many relationship with Deck and a one to many relationship with Card.
+It will store the following:

+* ID: Self-population
+* Deck: Deck ID
+* Card: Card ID